-For Full-Time Faculty Recruitments:
+Full-Time Faculty Recruitments

-- The Search Committee shall decide, by majority vote, whether the EER shall be voting or NON-voting. - This decision must be made prior to any substantive discussion. - If non-voting, EER still must review applications and related materials. - If non-voting, EER still upholds all normal duties (such as raising issues of bias).
+- The Search Committee shall decide by majority vote, whether the EER shall be voting or NON-voting. - This decision must be made prior to any substantive discussion. - If non-voting, EER still must review applications and related materials and submit all related documents/forms. - If non-voting, EER still upholds all normal duties (such as raising issues of bias).